How Treating My Sinus Infection Cleared My Acne

 Similar to facial massage, dry face brushing awakens your lymphatic system and helps get everything going.
 Not only does it get rid of dead skin, but it also increases circulation, which can help boost energy and move toxins through your body.

 Probiotics are an essential part of a healthy gut.
-In serious times of need I like to kick up my usual dose to a 50 billion drinkable probiotic.
+In serious times of need I like to kick up my usual dose.
 Restoring your gut with the good guys helps to build your immune system back up.
 This is super important if you have to take antibiotics or a pain reliever during the course of your sickness (which always seems to make my skin worse too).

 Bone broth is a magical elixir filled with trace minerals and collagen!
 It's an incredibly healing, nourishing tool (like a souped-up chicken soup) that repairs and heals the lining of the digestive tract and gut.
 Try starting the day with a small cup of bone broth on an empty stomach.
 I like to stir in a bit of chickpea miso for an easy miso soup—a very common breakfast in many parts of the world.
 If you're vegan, you can still make a deeply mineralizing broth like this one.